huaban/erlzk/README.md

 ```

 Or you can use `erlzk:connect/3` or `erlzk:connect/4` for more options,
-the options parameter is a `proplists`, support 4 option types:
+the options parameter is a `proplists`, support 5 option types:

 + chroot: specify a node under which erlzk will operate on
-+ disable_watch_auto_reset: whether disable reset watches after the session timeout, default is false
++ disable_watch_auto_reset: whether to disable resetting of watches after reconnection, default is false
++ disable_expire_reconnect: whether to disable reconnection after a session has expired, default is false
 + auth_data: the auths need to be added after connected
 + monitor: a process receiving the message of connection state changing